-I have received a visit from an agent regarding my sundry debt?
+What if I have received a visit regarding Sundry Debt?

 Some visits are made by our agents called Credit Security Limited.
 If you have paperwork from them contact them at: Credit Security Limited The Old Court House High Street Whitchurch Buckinghamshire HP22 4JS Telephone: 0845 122 2975 www.creditsecurity.co.uk

-What happens if I don't pay this sundry debt?
+What happens if I don't pay a sundry debt?

 If you do not act straight away and still reside in England or Wales the next stage in the recovery process may also involve the instigation of County Court proceedings.
 If the Court grants a Judgement against you then there will be significant consequences.